• 99 Swift Street, Suite 200, South Burlington, VT 05403

 FAQs

-Ophthalmology, like other medical practices, includes numerous sub-specialties.
-Some ophthalmologists specialize in the removal of cataracts; others may perform laser surgery to correct near or far sightedness.
+Ophthalmology, like other medical specialties, includes numerous sub-specialties.
+For example, some ophthalmologists specialize in the removal of cataracts, while others may perform laser surgery to correct near or far sightedness.

 A Retina Specialist is a Medical Doctor who has completed accredited residency training in Ophthalmology and who has then completed additional sub-specialty training in the diagnosis and management of diseases of the retina, the vitreous, and the macula.